stantona/stantona.github.com/source/_posts/2012-12-20-a-tale-of-two-object-models-javascript-and-ruby-part-2.markdown

 property will be added to that.

 So why bother using constructor functions if literal definitions are straight forward and concise?
-If you needed to create multiple objects, it would be pretty cumbersome to define them using the literal method over and over (which I've actually seen in a pretty horrendous codebase).
+If you needed to create multiple objects, it would be pretty cumbersome to define them using the literal method over and over (which I've actually seen in a pretty horrendous code base).
 Constructor functions provide a way to define behaviour which is shared by all new objects that are created by that function.
 This shared behaviour is made possible by the `Function.prototype` property.
 Javascript is a classless language, but the prototype property on a function the closest thing to any notion of classes.
-But the prototype *is not a class* but an ordinary object, and so you can mold this object by adding properties:
+The prototype *is not a class* but an ordinary object, and so you can mold this object by adding properties:

 ``` javascript